 Popular Kinds of Venetian Glass Beads and common terminology of Murano Glass Beads:

-Gold Foil, White Gold and Silver Foil: Murano Beads made by first making a small ball of the glass and then rolling the molten glass ball across thin sheets of 24kt gold foil, 24kt white gold foil or .925 sterling silver.
+Murano Beads made by first making a small ball of the glass and then rolling the molten glass ball across thin sheets of 24kt gold foil, 24kt white gold foil or .925 sterling silver.
 The bead with this foil exterior is then completed by gently melting on top of the foil transparent colors of Moretti Murano glass.
 The 24kt gold foil under the colors gives it a rich glow, enhancing the color, while the 24kt white gold foil gives the bead a softer shade of color, refined and warm.
 Using .925 sterling silver, the true color of the glass is brightened and becomes crisp.
 The white gold is an alloy with 18kt gold foil and white colored metals, the same as in fine jewelry.
-Venetian Glass Jewelry is not complete without these standards.
+Venetian Glass Jewelry is not complete without these foil beads.

 Perlavita is the trademark name of our line of large hole beads and jewelry.
 Designed by us in partnership with our Italian family of beadmakers, we use traditional Venetian beads with larger holes with either Vermeil (24kt gold plate over sterling silver or .925 sterling silver).
 They fit such popular bracelets as Pandora, Chamilia, Love Links, Troll, Tedora and many omega chains with a hole size of a little more than 5mm.
 Enjoy our Venetian Beads in this easy to make Venetian Jewelry.

 Whatever the style of the bead or the technique used in making it, Venetian beads are popular and valued in jewelry.
 It's the mystic of that beautiful island, it's strong people and the sense of style we have all come to know as Venetian Beads or Murano Beads.